 Mr. Graff counsels his clients across the full spectrum of their business needs, including commercial litigation and arbitration, corporate and transactional work, and estate and succession planning.
 He counsels clients in industries including alcoholic beverage, securities, general financial services, construction, debt service, and real estate.

-In 2015, Mr. Graff was recognized by Benchmark Litigation 2016 as a Future Star and Super Lawyers named him a New York Metro Rising Star for Litigation.
+Mr. Graff has been recognized in the Benchmark Litigation guides as a Future Star since 2016 and by Super Lawyers as a New York Metro Rising Star for Litigation since 2015.
 In 2014, Law360 named Mr. Graff a Rising Star and one of 10 outstanding securities litigators under 40 in the United States.
 Also in 2014, Mr. Graff was named a Rising Star by The New York Law Journal.
 Still in his early 30s, Mr. Graff has built a diverse and substantial practice and has initiated the launch of two practice groups he heads.